 Through our research, we have identified five core ethical values that show up in any human culture, regardless of race, age, religious affiliation, gender, or nationality.
 As such, we strive always to be:

 Excerpt from “About the Institute for Global Ethics.”
 Institute for Global Ethics. n.p., 2012.
 Web.
 30 Oct.
-2012. http://www.globalethics.org/about-us.php
+2012.

-In the late 1990s, the Institute received grant support from the Charles Stewart Mott and W.K.
-Kellogg Foundations, among other national foundations, to conduct a “Global Values Survey” and provide insight on shared values and moral boundaries.
-The Council of Michigan Foundations has also partnered with the Institute to offer Ethical Fitness® Seminars at organizational conferences.
+In the late 1990s, the institute received grant support from the Charles Stewart Mott and W.K.
+Kellogg Foundations, among other national foundations, to conduct a Global Values Survey and provide insight on shared values and moral boundaries.
+The Council of Michigan Foundations also partnered with the institute to offer Ethical Fitness® Seminars at organizational conferences.

 These principles were internalized and used as informal standards of behavior for many in the sector.
 While humans are not perfect, a tone reflective of these aspirational values was set by leaders and passed on to subsequent generations of nonprofit and foundation practitioners.

-Video: Watch videos of Russ Mawby discussing Common Human Values.
+Video: Russ Mawby discusses Common Human Values.

-Josephson had a particular interest in the developing ethical values and behaviors of young people and was intrigued by the Michigan Community Foundations’ Youth Project (MCFYP) and its trust in providing youth with significant grantmaking dollars.
+Josephson had a particular interest in the developing ethical values and behaviors of young people and was intrigued by the Michigan Community Foundations’ Youth Project and its trust in providing youth with significant grantmaking dollars.

 For example, the Fetzer Institute brought together a working group of poets and humanists who spent several years examining the myths, legends, and children’s folk tales that describe philanthropy.
 These resources were combined into a guidebook and a discussion agenda to be used by others interested in philanthropy.
 The myths, legends, and folk tales, along with the discussion guides, were then given to Learning to Give as a resource for teaching philanthropy in the classroom from a worldwide perspective.
-This philosophy is translated into the Fetzer Institute’s mission statement: “The Fetzer Institute advances love and forgiveness as powerful forces that can transform the human condition.”
+This philosophy was translated into Fetzer’s mission statement at the time:

+The Fetzer Institute advances love and forgiveness as powerful forces that can transform the human condition.

 One is struck by how different these concerns are from the focus in 2015 on nonprofits as businesses, hybrid nonprofit-business organizations, delivering on short-term metrics, and on highly quantifiable outcomes.
-In 2015, nonprofits and foundations have adopted the language of business regarding marketing, positioning, branding, business plans, return on investment, and immediate outcome measures.
-The current focus on immediate measurable and economic outcomes using business constructs is quite different from the nature of philanthropy in Michigan during the years of the building of philanthropic resources for the state.
+In 2015, nonprofits and foundations adopted the language of business regarding marketing, positioning, branding, business plans, return on investment, and immediate outcome measures.
+The focus on immediate measurable and economic outcomes using business constructs is quite different from the nature of philanthropy in Michigan during the years of the building of philanthropic resources for the state.